ThePerfectStrangers/TechnicalDocumentation/README.md

 #### Snake, PA, and Split

 We offer two splitting options to accommodate various PA setups.
+  * **Option 1 - 24 channel split**: This includes all channels actively used by the band.
-  * **Options 1 - 16 channel split**: This split includes the band, but omits the following from the drummer:
+  * **Option 2 - 16 channel split**: This split includes the band, but omits the following from the drummer:
       * Vocals
       * Hi-Hat
       * Tom 1